Leader (2010 film): Critical reception

 Leader opened to rave reviews from critics.
 A The Times of India critic gave three stars of five, noting "Another lineage star Rana Daggubati takes his first bow at the Box Office with an inspiring political saga, he puts in a surprisingly mature performance (for a debutant) and shines in his role of a savvy young CEO of a US-based company who turns a conniving politician with effortless ease."

 Radhika Rajamani from Rediff.com also gave a three star rating and said "The film is a relevant take on contemporary politics in the state of Andhra Pradesh.
 Performance-wise, Sekhar scores.
 His choice Suhasini as Arjun's mother is good.
 She brings grace and dignity to her role.
 An impressive debut, indeed.
 Richa Gangopadhyay looks pretty and charming.
-Harshavardhan (who plays Ali) and Priya Anand (Ratna Prabha) are competent in their roles.
-Mickey J Meyer's music is good too."
+Harsha Vardhan (who plays Ali) and Priya Anand (Ratna Prabha) are competent in their roles.
+Mickey J. Meyer's music is good too."

 A reviewer from Sify explains "The technical aspects of the film are highly impressive with superb cinematography, excellent music and terrific background score.
 The first half is gripping, giving some promising moments to the audience.
 But, the second half slips into monotony thanks to the slipshod treatment to the political subject."
 However it praised the lead performances, saying "Rana has certainly lived up to the expectations of the audiences with his looks and thoroughly trained histrionics."